 Understanding the Basics of Cryptocurrency Trading Bots

 We explain cryptocurrency trading bots and bot trading.
-The goal will be to give you an introduction to using bots to trade cryptocurrency for you.
+The goal will be to give you an introduction to automated crypto trading.

 NOTE: For the time being, this page will just cover “what trading bots are” so that those learning about cryptocurrency trading for the first time can get a sense of what bot trading means.
 Any trader watching the exchanges is going to notice small orders filling the order books and orders being placed inhumanly quickly and wonder how it is done: bots do it.
 For some tips on using bots, see our page on tips for bot trading for beginners.